 Solomon Islands has won the bid to host the 2023 Pacific Games.

-The Pacific Games Council's General Assembly voted in favour of the Melanesian country 11 votes to 10 over French Polynesia, who also lost out to Tonga in the final vote for the 2019 Games.
+The Pacific Games Council's General Assembly voted in favour of the Melanesian country by one vote over French Polynesia, which also lost out to Tonga in the final vote for the 2019 Games.

-The President of the Pacific Games Council, Vidhya Lakhan, spoke with Vinnie Wylie after the vote in Vanuatu.
+The President of the Pacific Games Council, Vidhya Lakhan, says the Solomons had a high-powered delegation to push for their case.

 "Solomon Islands had their Prime Minister, their Deputy Prime Minister, the Leader of the Opposition, the Deputy Mayor.
 I don't think anybody was left back at home but they were here in full force.
 They did a pretty good presentation and were able to convince the General Assembly that we should meet in Honiara in 2023."

 Solomon Islands will be the eighth country to host the full Pacific Games, after Fiji, New Caledonia, Papua New Guinea, French Polynesia, Samoa, Guam and Tonga.